jbranchaud/ruby-projects/Numbers/find_pi/README.md

 You can view the solution in [`lib/find_pi.rb`](https://github.com/jbranchaud/ruby-projects/blob/master/Numbers/find_pi/lib/find_pi.rb).

-You can run the solution like so:
+You can run the solution with rake like so:

+    rake

+Or directly with ruby like so:

     ruby ./lib/find_pi.rb